oivio/ALS_Component/README.md

 # ALS Component

-To make it more portable I did decide to work on component that hold all ALS settings with some addidional staff like weapon shotting.
+To make it more portable, easier to add ALSv4 to the existing project without any hassle I did decide to work on components that hold all ALS settings with some additional staff like a weapon system.

 Overall it is a community-based effort to fully and effectively replicate Advanced Locomotion System v4 which is permanently free on the Epic Marketplace.